Sammi Cheng: 1995–1996:After ,Can't Let You Go, Never Want to Give You Up ,Worth It and Passion

 From December 2014 to January 2015, she held 12 nights of 'Touch Mi' concerts in Hong Kong Coliseum.
 She also invited heavyweight stars to be the guests of her concerts, including Andy Lau, Jacky Cheung, Leon Lai, Ekin Cheng, Louis Koo, Nick Cheung and Eason Chan.
 Her 'Touch Mi' concert extends to World Tour in 2015 and 2016 with 4 shows at Genting (Malaysia), 3 shows at Macau (China), 3 shows at Singapore, 2 shows at Guangzhou (China), 1 show at Foshan (China), 1 show at Melbourne (Australia), 2 shows at Sydney (Australia), 1 show at Shenzhen (China), 1 show at London (United Kingdom).
 Her 'Touch Mi' World Tour concluded in Hong Kong with another 8 shows in September 2016, hence bringing her total number of shows for this world tour to 38.
 Some of her new guest stars in Touch Mi 2 Hong Kong shows are Dayo Wong, Dicky Cheung, Francis Ng and Alex To.

 In 2017, she held a series of mini-concert tours entitled Naked.
 Sammi in Taiwan and China.
 Also, she held a private mini-concert in Macau, entitled Sammi Cheng VIP Music Private Enjoy Show.
 She held a single-show Sidetrack Birthday Gig concert at Macau on 19 August 2018 in conjunction of her 46th birthday as a treat to her fans.
 At the same year she collaborate for the first time with Taiwanese rock band 831, releasing her remake song "眉飛色舞Plus" (Eyebrow Dance Plus).

+In 2019, she released the single “We Grew This Way” (我們都是這樣長大的) and won 12 music awards including “The best song of the year radio station and digital platforms.

 In conjunction with her 30th anniversary in the entertainment industry, her 10th concert world tour is organized, which began with 13 shows at Hong Kong's Coliseum in July 2019.
 This brought her total shows in Hong Kong's Coliseum exceeding 100-mark, at 102.

 In conjunction with her 49th birthday in 2021, she held a single-show 'Listen to Mi Birthday Gig' concert at Hong Kong on 18 August 2021.
-For her 50th birthday, she held a Christmas-themed 'You Are Beautiful To Mi Christmas Party' event at Hong Kong on December 2022.
+For her 50th birthday, she held a Christmas-themed 'You Are Beautiful To Mi Christmas Party' event at Hong Kong in December 2022.